CG-Security/Security-SOP-Runbooks/README.md

 These SOPs are intended for organizations that want to improve consistency across recurring security operations.
 They support:

 - Governance, Risk, and Compliance (GRC) programs
 - Audit preparation and evidence collection
 - IAM and access governance
 - Vulnerability and patch management
+- Incident response and logging strategy
-- Vendor security evaluations
+- Vendor risk and lifecycle management
-- Operational standardization for security teams
+- Operational standardization across security teams

-All content is generic and safe for public use.
+All SOPs are generic and safe for public use.

 ---

-## Current Work

-- Adding additional SOPs for logging and monitoring
-- Creating standardized templates for escalation and communication
-- Expanding evidence collection expectations within each SOP
-- Adding cross-references to NIST CSF, NIST 800-53, and CIS Controls

----

 ## Roadmap

-This roadmap outlines planned improvements and upcoming SOP additions.

 ### Near-Term Additions
-- Logging and Monitoring SOP
+- Complete Logging and Monitoring SOP
-- Change Management SOP
+- Add Change Management SOP
-- Audit Evidence Collection SOP
+- Add Audit Evidence template examples
-- Data Classification and Handling SOP
+- Add Data Classification and Handling SOP

 ### Enhancements to Existing SOPs
-- Add validation checklists to the Access Review SOP
+- Add validation checklists to Access Review SOP
-- Expand Incident Triage decision matrix
+- Expand decision matrix in Incident Triage SOP
-- Add remediation SLAs to Vulnerability Management SOP
+- Add remediation SLA guidance to Vulnerability Management SOP
-- Include risk acceptance workflow in Vendor Onboarding SOP
+- Expand Vendor Onboarding risk evaluation section

 ### Long-Term Goals
-- Add optional crosswalks to NIST CSF, NIST 800-53, and CIS Controls
+- Add optional mapping tables for CIS Controls, NIST CSF, and NIST 800-53 across all SOPs
-- Introduce automation examples for evidence collection
+- Introduce automation examples for evidence collection and IAM reviews
-- Build templates for communication and escalation plans
+- Create templates for escalation, communication, and workflow approvals

 ---

 ## Contact

-Questions, suggestions, or contribution ideas can be submitted through GitHub issues.
+Questions, suggestions, or contributions can be submitted through GitHub issues.